Sassi Punnu Fort: Excavation of the site

-The archaeological site of Miri Qalat, located in the kech Valley in the Kech Valley in the Kech-Makran district district of Balochistan, Pakistan, has been a significant focus of excavation and analysis.
+The archaeological site of Miri Qalat, located in the kech Valley in the Kech Valley in the Kech-Makran district of Balochistan, Pakistan, has been a significant focus of excavation and analysis.

 Initially discovered and explored in 1927 by Hungarian-British archaeologist Aurel Stein, the site of Miri Qalat saw a series of excavations between the span of 7 years from 1990 to 1997, led by the French Archaeological Mission.
 This project was led by the French Archaeologist Roland Besenval, director and founder of Makran's French Archaeological mission from 1986 - 2012,.
 The excavation and research was all in collaboration with the Government of Pakistan's Department of Archaeology and Museums.
 While preliminary exploration was conducted by Stein, Besenval and his team later laid down eleven trenches during the seventh season of excavations in order to gather stratified data and identify the specific cultural phases from history present at the site of Miri Qalat.

 During this archaeological mission, 228 site excavations, extensive surveys, and explorations were carried out throughout the entire region.
 Surface potsherds played a crucial role in dating the excavation sites, providing valuable insights into the region's history despite the challenges posted by the rigidity of the region's climate and topography.

 Miri Qalat quickly emerged as the most important of these archaeological sites for historical understanding in this region.
 An extensive project was carried out in order to better understand its strata, along with its paleo-economical and paleo-environmental context.
 Dating of the surface potsherds found at the site indicated occupation during the protohistoric period, particularly in the Dasht plain, dating back to the 3rd millennium BC (2800 - 2500 BC).

 Excavations at Miri Qalat were significant due to the signs of settlement found at the site.
 The decision to excavate Miri Qalat was based on its long occupation sequence, as evidenced by the surface materials found at the site.
 Although it has not yet been entirely excavated, five field-campaigns were conducted on six main trenches (I-IV, VII-X).
 These excavations, along with the discovery of the above mentioned potsherds among other artifacts, provided the first chrono-cultural sequence and dating for the region of Kech-Makran.